 Some things can be said by phone or text.
 But, the more important it is, the better it’s to have it forever in your e-mail records.

-When you’re making a lot of little decisions during the remodel, it’s easy to fixate on each one and overestimate their impact.
+When you have a property to renovate and you’re making a lot of little decisions during the remodel, it’s easy to fixate on each one and overestimate their impact.
 In reality, as long as something looks decent, you’ll get used to it once the house is done.
 Remember this so you don’t overspend on something that’s not going to make much of a difference.

 Allow me to illustrate with an example.
 You can buy wall plates (electrical outlet covers) in two main varieties: with a screw and without a screw.
-You can get the ones with the screw for about $0.80 to $1 on Amazon:
+You can get the ones with the screw for about $0.80 to $1.

 Yikes!
 That’s over 3 times as much just for removing that screw!